-Identity theft is a huge problem in this country.
-According to the FTC, as many as 9 million Americans have their identities stolen each year.
+[Updated 2020] Tax identity theft is a huge problem in this country.
+According to the most recent statistics, over 15 million Americans had their identities stolen last year.
+Just five years ago that number was 9 million per year.
 So who can we trust to protect us?
 Unfortunately, not the IRS.

 Stories of hackers breaking into business computer systems to steal credit card information and Internet phishing schemes are nothing new.
-This week I read of a fake ATM machine installed in Las Vegas adjacent to a computer hacker convention – and yes some of the hackers were themselves victimized.
+Recently we learned of a fake ATM machine installed in Las Vegas adjacent to a computer hacker convention – and yes some of the hackers were themselves victimized.
 Now we can add the IRS to the list of places where our personal data is not safe.

-A recent report by the U.S. Government Accountability Office (GAO) says IRS efforts to stop identity theft are woefully inadequate.
-Last year the Service found over 50,000 incidents of identity theft but admits it does not know how many went undetected.
-The Service also acknowledged it didn’t begin any major effort to detect and thwart identity theft until last year.
+The Service also acknowledged it didn’t begin any major effort to detect and thwart identity theft until 2008.
 A day late and a dollar short?
 The GAO thinks the Service is years late and tens of millions of dollars short.

 Although tax fraud and forgery has always been illegal, Congress passed the Identity Theft and Assumption Deterrence Act in 1998.
 And the FTC has publicly acknowledged problems with ID theft at the IRS since at least 2004.
 Why then is the IRS still having such problems?
 Good question.

 The IRS told the GAO that is is considering increasing its identity theft prevention measures for the upcoming filing season but admits it doesn’t have an effective way of measuring how well those procedures are working.
 And the very privacy laws that supposedly were passed to protect our financial records from disclosure make coordinating with police difficult.
 In some cases, the IRS balks at working with the victims; instead releasing refunds to the fraudster!